midlantica/LovelyBunchOfCoconuts/content/claims/silence_is_violence.md

 ---
-title: "Silence is Violence"
+title: 'Silence is Violence'
-claim: "Silence is Violence"
+claim: 'Silence is Violence'
-translation: "Speak, comply, or be complicit."
+translation: 'Speak, comply, or be complicit.'
 ---

 ## "Silence is Violence"